cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   Autoattach won't open itself anymore
   CEShare now has a list of all available tables
-  Code Dissect now deals with relocated memory modules when loading a state back
+  Code Dissect now deals with relocated memory modules when loading a state back Lua Formula scan has an alternate scan option which allows for more than 1 thread

 Fixes: